ceph/ceph/doc/rados/operations/monitoring.rst

    cephfs.a.meta           2   32  6.8 KiB  6.8 KiB      0 B        22   96 KiB  96 KiB      0 B       0    297 GiB            N/A          N/A     22         0 B          0 B
    cephfs.a.data           3   32      0 B      0 B      0 B         0      0 B     0 B      0 B       0     99 GiB            N/A          N/A      0         0 B          0 B
    test                    4   32   22 MiB   22 MiB   50 KiB       248   19 MiB  19 MiB   50 KiB       0    297 GiB            N/A          N/A    248         0 B          0 B

-- **CLASS:** for example, "ssd" or "hdd"
+- **CLASS:** For example, "ssd" or "hdd".
 - **SIZE:** The amount of storage capacity managed by the cluster.
 - **AVAIL:** The amount of free space available in the cluster.
-- **USED:** The amount of raw storage consumed by user data (excluding BlueStore's database)
+- **USED:** The amount of raw storage consumed by user data (excluding BlueStore's database).
-- **RAW USED:** The amount of raw storage consumed by user data, internal overhead, or reserved capacity.
+- **RAW USED:** The amount of raw storage consumed by user data, internal overhead, and reserved capacity.
 - **%RAW USED:** The percentage of raw storage used.
-Use this number in conjunction with the ``full ratio`` and ``near full ratio`` to ensure that you are not reaching your cluster's capacity.
-See `Storage Capacity`_ for additional details.
+Watch this number in conjunction with ``full ratio`` and ``near full ratio`` to be forewarned when your cluster approaches the fullness thresholds.
+See `Storage Capacity`_.

 **POOLS:**

-The **POOLS** section of the output provides a list of pools and the notional usage of each pool.
-The output from this section **DOES NOT** reflect replicas, clones or snapshots.
-For example, if you store an object with 1MB of data, the notional usage will be 1MB, but the actual usage may be 2MB or more depending on the number of replicas, clones and snapshots.
+The POOLS section of the output provides a list of pools and the *notional* usage of each pool.
+This section of the output **DOES NOT** reflect replicas, clones, or snapshots.
+For example, if you store an object with 1MB of data, then the notional usage will be 1MB, but the actual usage might be 2MB or more depending on the number of replicas, clones, and snapshots.

-- **ID:** The number of the node within the pool.
+- **ID:** The number of the specific node within the pool.
-- **STORED:** actual amount of data user/Ceph has stored in a pool.
-This is similar to the USED column in earlier versions of Ceph but the calculations (for BlueStore!) are more precise (gaps are properly handled).
+- **STORED:** The actual amount of data that the user has stored in a pool.
+  This is similar to the USED column in earlier versions of Ceph, but the calculations (for BlueStore!) are more precise (in that gaps are properly handled).

-  - **(DATA):** usage for RBD (RADOS Block Device), CephFS file data, and RGW (RADOS Gateway) object data.
+  - **(DATA):** Usage for RBD (RADOS Block Device), CephFS file data, and RGW (RADOS Gateway) object data.
-  - **(OMAP):** key-value pairs.
+  - **(OMAP):** Key-value pairs.
 Used primarily by CephFS and RGW (RADOS Gateway) for metadata storage.

-- **OBJECTS:** The notional number of objects stored per pool.
-"Notional" is defined above in the paragraph immediately under "POOLS".
+- **OBJECTS:** The notional number of objects stored per pool (that is, the number of objects other than replicas, clones, or snapshots).
 - **USED:** The space allocated for a pool over all OSDs.
-This includes replication, allocation granularity, and erasure-coding overhead.
-Compression savings and object content gaps are also taken into account.
-BlueStore's database is not included in this amount.
+This includes space for replication, space for allocation granularity, and space for the overhead associated with erasure-coding.
+Compression savings and object-content gaps are also taken into account.
+However, BlueStore's database is not included in the amount reported under USED.

-  - **(DATA):** object usage for RBD (RADOS Block Device), CephFS file data, and RGW (RADOS Gateway) object data.
+  - **(DATA):** Object usage for RBD (RADOS Block Device), CephFS file data, and RGW (RADOS Gateway) object data.
-  - **(OMAP):** object key-value pairs.
+  - **(OMAP):** Object key-value pairs.
 Used primarily by CephFS and RGW (RADOS Gateway) for metadata storage.

 - **%USED:** The notional percentage of storage used per pool.